Rigaudon/jsgames2/README.md

 #To dos
 - Implement games
-- Add controller for chat and players
+- Add controller for chat
 - More dynamic templates
 - Add player color selection to settings
 - Add theme selection to settings